 Ch 14: problems 20, 26 (by hand) & 28 (SPSS).
-For both problems 26 and 28, include all hypothesis testing steps and APA-style summaries at the end.
-For problem 28, request a plot for help in interpreting the interaction.
-Annotate output, including explanations of your results.
+For problem 26, show all work, and include all hypothesis testing steps, a source table, and an APA-style summary.
+For problem 28, you do not need to include all steps of hypothesis testing, but you do need to request a plot for help in interpreting the interaction.
+Also for problem 28, annotate all output to explain your results, and include both an APA-style summary and APA-style means table (with means and SDs).